-- Assignment sales that are buying a property from the builder or developer when it’s not completely constructed and selling the same before taking possession.
+- Assignment sales are buying a property from the builder or developer when it’s not completely constructed and selling the same before taking possession.

 Tax effects of Property Flipping in Canada

 Property flipping is one of the quickest ways of making quick profits for many.
 Often individuals do keep on signing the contracts without asking specific contract details and questions from their real estate agents or lawyers.
 Property flipping affects both income taxes and excise taxes.
-If you have flipped more than one property, by the time CRA contacts you, the tax effects might be in tens of thousands or even a couple of hundreds of thousands easily.
+If you have flipped more than one property, by the time CRA contacts you, the tax effects might be in the tens of thousands or even a couple of hundreds of thousands easily.

 Business Income Vs. Capital Gains

 When a property is purchased for long-term purposes and sold, the result is Capital gain (or loss).
 Half of the capital gains go to personal income, hence, only half is taxed.
 Business income, on the other hand, is included in full and taxed accordingly.

 Due to higher tax savings because of half-income inclusion only, taxpayers tend to report their properties as Capital Gains.